huggingface/blog/gemma-peft.md

 # PyTorch on GPU and TPU
 Gemma models in HuggingFace transformers are well optimized for both PyTorch and PyTorch/XLA.
 This enables both TPU and GPU users to access and experiment with Gemma models as needed.
 Together with the Gemma release, we also improved the [FSDP](https://engineering.fb.com/2021/07/15/open-source/fsdp/) experience for PyTorch/XLA in Hugging Face.
 This [FSDP via SPMD](https://github.com/pytorch/xla/issues/6379) integration also allows other Hugging Face models to take advantage of TPU acceleration via PyTorch/XLA.
 In this post we will focus on PEFT, more specifically, Low-Rank Adaptation (LoRA), for Gemma models.
 For a more comprehensive set of LoRA techniques we encourage readers to review the [Scaling Down to Scale Up, from Lialin et al](https://arxiv.org/pdf/2303.15647.pdf) and [this](https://pytorch.org/blog/finetune-llms/) excellent blog post by Belkada et al.

-# Low-Rank Adaptation for Large Language Models
+## Low-Rank Adaptation for Large Language Models

 Low-Rank Adaptation (LoRA) is one of the parameter-efficient fine-tuning techniques for large language models (LLMs).
-It incorporates a fraction of total model parameters to be fine-tuned by freezing the original model and only training an adapter layer which is decomposed into low rank matrices.
-PEFT library provides an easy abstraction which allows users to select particular layers from the model where adapter weights are applied.
+It incorporates a fraction of total model parameters to be fine-tuned by freezing the original model and only training an adapter layer which is decomposed into low-rank matrices.
+PEFT library provides an easy abstraction that allows users to select particular layers from the model where adapter weights are applied.

 ```python
 from peft import LoraConfig